Triangle

 10. Visual Cognition

-Our Visual Cognition team investigates how we perceive, process, and respond to visual stimuli from recognising faces to interpreting complex scenes and emotional cues.
+This research area investigates how we perceive, process, and respond to visual stimuli, from recognising faces to interpreting complex scenes and emotional cues.
 In addition, we explore visual statistical learning, the process by which individuals unconsciously detect patterns and regularities in their visual environment.
 This form of learning helps us predict and interpret visual information, even when we are not actively aware of it.
-We use eye-tracking, EEG, and behavioural testing.
+Our research methodology includes eye-tracking, EEG, and behavioural testing.

 Research Focus Areas